-Jetske Mijnssen (1970) is directing in opera houses across Europe.
-Her work is characterised by a psychological approach that leads to startling and gripping interpretations of opera figures and their fate.
-Her focus on psychological story's in plots and characters and her highly musical approach create engaging scenes, that move todays audiences.
-As a critic put it: '...Mijnssen makes the music visible, she makes you sense the message in the music...'
+Jetske Mijnssen, born 1970, is successfully directing in opera theatres throughout Europe.
+Her directorial style is characterised by a psychological approach that leads to startling and gripping interpretations of opera characters and their fate.
+Creating emotional experiences through engaging scenes and complex personalities is the essence of her theatrical work, an approach that is deeply rooted in her careful musical reading of the scores.
+As a critic put it: 'She makes the music visible, she makes you sense the message in the music'.

-For children she directed Der kleine Schornsteinfeger by Benjamin Britten (2004) and Pinocchio by Pierangelo Valtinoni (2006) at the Komische Oper Berlin and Pollicino by Hans Werner Henze (2002) at the Nationale Reisopera.
+For children she has staged Britten's Der kleine Schornsteinfeger and Valtinoni's Pinocchio at the Komische Oper Berlin, and Henze's Pollicino at Netherland's Nationale Reisopera.

 In retrospect, the participation in a workshop by Willy Decker at La Monnaie in Bruxelles was the starting point of her career as a director in 2001.
 She had previously worked as a director-assistant.
 She was graduated at Amsterdam's Universith with a master's degree in Dutch literature and poetry.
 Specialising in opera, she subsequently studied stage-direction at the Amsterdamse Hogeschool voor de Kunsten for four years.